-We are working to restore both the coastal Mangrove population as well as the in-land tree species.
-By doing this, we are providing hundreds of jobs, thousands of hours of employment, and restoring countless habitats for wildlife.
-In addition to employment, we are committed to providing education to the local communities in order to ensure that these problems don’t arise again.
+We are working to restore both the coastal Mangrove population in the Village of Mahabana as well as the in-land tree species in the Village of Antsanitia.
+The projects will help provide hundreds of jobs, thousands of hours of employment, and restore countless habitats for wildlife.
+We are also committed to providing education to the local communities to ensure that these problems don’t arise again.

 Eden Reforestation projects reduces extreme poverty and restores healthy forests by employing local villagers to plant millions of trees every year